RHsyseng/container-rhel-examples/starter-epel/help.md

-% STARTER (1) Container Image Pages
+% starter-epel (1) Container Image Pages
 % Tommy Hughes
 % October 13, 2016

 # NAME
-starter \- starter container image
+starter-epel \- starter-epel container image

 # DESCRIPTION
-The starter image provides an example of how a RHEL-based image build could start.
+The starter-epel image provides an example of how a RHEL-based image build could start.

-The starter image is designed to be run by the atomic command with one of these options:
+The starter-epel image is designed to be run by the atomic command with one of these options:

 `run`